Gran Metalik: Lucha House Party (2018–2021)

-In early 2018, WWE decided to have the three masked luchadors of the 205 Live roster, Metalik, Kalisto, and Lince Dorado, band together and become a regular team, later dubbed the Lucha House Party.
-As part of their gimmick, the luchadors started to carry brightly colored noisemakers and vuvuzela horns with them, using them to celebrate after a victory.
-They also carried a brightly colored Piñata donkey with them to the ring, which they referred to as "Penelope".
-Their first match as a full trio took place on January 23, 2018, episode of 205 Live, as they defeated Ariya Daivari, TJP, and Tony Nese.
-At the Royal Rumble, Lucha House Party defeated TJP, Drew Gulak, and Gentleman Jack Gallagher.
-In early 2018, WWE held a tournament for the vacant WWE Cruiserweight Championship, where Metalik was eliminated in the opening round by eventual tournament winner Cedric Alexander.
+In early 2018, Metalik formed a regular team with 205 Live's fellow masked luchadors Kalisto and Lince Dorado, later dubbed the Lucha House Party.
+As part of their gimmick, they started to carry brightly colored noisemakers and vuvuzela horns to use for celebrating after a victory.
+They also carried a brightly colored Piñata donkey with them to the ring, referred to as "Penelope".
+In their first match as a trio, they defeated Ariya Daivari, TJP and Tony Nese on the January 23 episode of 205 Live.
+At Royal Rumble on January 28, Lucha House Party defeated Gulak, Gentleman Jack Gallagher and TJP.
+Two days later, Metalik lost to Alexander in the opening round of a tournament for the vacant WWE Cruiserweight Championship.
+At Survivor Series on November 18, Lucha House Party was part of Team Raw in a five on five team elimination match, which was won by Team SmackDown.